- Dighton Board of Selectmen chair Armand Gagne improperly had his university course work paid by the town's tuition reimbursement program.

 - A former school department superintendent found to have violated G.L. c.
 268A, section 19 and section 23(b)(3) for hiring and approving payments to her sister and by signing a contract and approving payments to a person with whom she shared an apartment.

 - Dracut Building Inspector Paul Gaudette fined $2,000 for issuing permits for his own property and for participating in matters affecting a company which loaned him money to buy the property.

 - A selectman found to have violated G.L. c.
 268A, section 19 by voting for his brother's appointment to acting and then permanent police chief.

-- A former police chief found to have violated G.L. c.
-268A, section 19 for participating in the appointment of his son to a position with the police department.
+- Brockton Police Chief Robert Gillis violated G.L. c.
+268A, section 19 for participating in the appointment of his son to a position within the police department.

 - Randolph Planning Board member Richard Goodhue fined $750 for participating in the Planning Board's review of a subdivision application while having an expectation that he would do masonry work for the developers of the subdivision.